Documentation

 void ficlCompileSoftCore(FICL_SYSTEM *pSys)

-Defined in softcore.c, this function builds ANS required words and ficl extras by evaluating a text string (think of it as a memory mapped file ;-) ).
-The string itself is built from files in the softwords directory by PERL script softcore.pl.
+Defined in softcore.c, this function builds ANS required words and ficl extras by evaluating a text string.
+Python3 script softcore.py generates the string in softcore.c from .fr files in ficl/softcore.

 Ficl Source Files